Python's Jones slams finance in 'Boom Bust Boom' documentary

 Jones said he had avoided seeing those films to have more creative freedom.
 His project came about when he heard from the Dutch economics professor and entrepreneur Theo Kocken, who is also the film's co-writer, that university students were not being educated about past financial crises.

-"It bugs me that teachers or professors blindly teach economics without recognising the crashes, the real world," Jones said in a telephone interview.
+"It bugs me that teachers or professors blindly teach economics without recognizing the crashes, the real world," Jones said in a telephone interview.
 "Throughout history, crashes were constantly going on."

 In the opening scene of "Boom Bust Boom," the ex-Python, 73, shows up on Wall Street to make an on-camera announcement.